spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

     """
     Fetch all samples for ids in the batch and return as tuples
     """
-    # 1. Get chunk indeces of samples from collection given index
+    # 1. Get chunk indices of samples from collection given index
     samples = list(self.collection["bin"].find(
         {   self.id: {
                 "$in": [ self.indices[_] for _ in batch] },